simonachkar/mcda5550-pwa/01-simple-pwa/README.md

 </div>

 ### Safari Support
 To make your app supported in safari, you need to add a `<meta>` tag in your HTML files.
-It tells [WebKit](https://webkit.org/) (Safari's browser engine) that we want to run this app in fullsreen, to make it feel like a native app.
+For example, it tells [WebKit](https://webkit.org/) (Safari's browser engine) that we want to run this app in fullsreen, to make it feel like a native app.
 ```html
   <meta name="apple-mobile-web-app-capable" content="yes">
   <meta name="apple-mobile-web-app-status-bar-style" content="#9900FE">